rhafer/opencloud/services/collaboration/README.md

 * The gateway service.
 * The app-registry service.

 If any of the named services above have not been started or are not reachable, the collaboration service won't start.
-For the binary or the docker release of Infinite Scale, check with the `ocis list` command if they have been started.
+For the binary or the docker release of Infinite Scale, check with the `opencloud list` command if they have been started.
 If not, you must start them manually upfront before starting the collaboration service.

 ## WOPI Configuration